⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Basic care helps keep the blood glucose level from getting too high (hyperglycemia) or too low (hypoglycemia).
 Untreated high glucose can lead to diabetic ketoacidosis.
 Ketoacidosis may lead to coma or death if it is not treated immediately.
 When the blood glucose level gets too low, the child may pass out and needs urgent help.

 Over time, diabetes can damage blood vessels and nerves in the body.
 The eyes, skin, he art, kidneys, and feet are some of the areas that can be seriously damaged.
-Careful daily management helps avoid such complications.
+Careful daily management helps prevent such complications.

 Experienced Team